 Plant-based protein powders use various vegan sources of protein.
 Some of the most common sources are soy, peas, brown rice, and hemp, though these are by no means the only types available.

 Soy protein isolate is an extremely common protein source for plant-based protein powders.
 It consists of 90% protein, from which much of the fat, carbohydrates, and other non-protein ingredients have been removed.
-As a result, soy protein has a neutral flavor that blends well with many other ingredients.
+As a result, soy protein has a neutral flavour that blends well with many other ingredients.

 While rice is naturally high in carbs and not especially high in protein, brown rice protein powder is created by removing about 80% of the starch from brown rice.
 Consequently, brown rice protein powder is high in protein and free of most allergens.
 Although brown rice protein powder contains an essential amino acid called methionine, it lacks other amino acids, so if you opt for it, make sure you eat a variety of other proteins as well.